Skip to main content

 • Practicing disability etiquette when interacting, such as:

-• Mobility impairments: Don’t push or touch someone’s wheelchair; bring yourself down to the person’s eye level to speak to them.
+• Mobility impairments: Don’t push or touch someone’s wheelchair; bring yourself down to the person’s eye level to speak to them; and select a location to interact comfortably without a large distance between speakers.

-• Hearing impairments: Speak directly to the person, not the interpreter; don’t assume they can read lips; don’t chew gum, wear sunglasses, or obscure your face.
+• Hearing impairments: Politely get the patient’s attention before beginning a conversation; speak directly to the person, not the interpreter; don’t assume they can read lips; don’t obscure your face; and speak in normal tones.

-• Speech disorders: Don’t finish the person’s sentences; ask the person to repeat or repeat yourself to confirm you understood.
+• Speech disorders: Don’t speak for the person or try to finish the person’s sentences; ask the person to repeat or repeat yourself to confirm you understood.

 • Developmental disabilities: Speak clearly using simple words; do not use “baby talk” or talk down to the person; do not assume they cannot make their own decisions unless you’ve been told otherwise.